CiaranMoran27/Testing/Project/README.md

-Another time when we usually prefer the median over the mean (or mode) is when our data is skewed (i.e., the frequency distribution for our data is skewed).
-If we consider the normal distribution - as this is the most frequently assessed in statistics - when the data is perfectly normal, the mean, median and mode are identical.
-Moreover, they all represent the most typical value in the data set.
-However, as the data becomes skewed the mean loses its ability to provide the best central location for the data because the skewed data is dragging it away from the typical value.
-However, the median best retains this position and is not as strongly influenced by the skewed values.
-This is explained in more detail in the skewed distribution section later in this guide.

 - It can be difficult to visualise summary values from a table, especially the nth percentile values.<br/>
 In an attempt to draw more insight from the summary table it was decided to use the Seaborn library to create a box plot.
 Although Box plots by nature cover most of the summary fields displayed in Fig X, the mean was manually coded into the boxplot (see plot 1 below).